NASA sends squid from Hawaii into space for research

 “We have found that the symbiosis of humans with their microbes is perturbed in microgravity, and Jamie has shown that is true in squid,” said McFall-Ngai.
 “And, because it's a simple system, she can get to the bottom of what's going wrong.”

-Foster is now a Florida professor and principal investigator for a NASA program that researches how microgravity affects the interactions between animals and microbes.
+Foster is now a Florida professor and principal investigator for a NASA programme that researches how microgravity affects the interactions between animals and microbes.

 “As astronauts spend more and more time in space, their immune systems become what's called dysregulated.
 It doesn't function as well," Foster said.
 “Their immune systems don't recognize bacteria as easily.
 They sometimes get sick.”